 HERE is a Japanese pamphlet that maps out the locations for anyone who is interested.

-If you are only planning to enjoy some hiking and the magnificent view from the hiking track and the summit, 2 to 3 hours should be enough at Mt. Ōjigatake.
+If you are only planning to enjoy hiking and the magnificent view from the hiking track and the summit, 2 to 3 hours should be enough at Mt. Ōjigatake.

 How to Get to Mt. Ōjigatake